Skagen Painters, Summer Festival, Sand, Sea & Sunlight

 Brøndum’s home became the focal point of intellectual discussions and social life among the prominent summer lodgers in Skagen who, beyond the painters, counted writers, architects and musicians from all over Denmark – and even other parts of Scandinavia.

-From the 1870s the culturally interested came to Skagen to develop their artistic talent within naturalism.
-As an opportunity to get away from the hectic city life in Denmark, they gathered here in Skagen where life was more simple and they could rediscover the unspoiled nature and develop a more realistic painting style.
+From the 1870s, the culturally interested came to Skagen to develop their artistic talent within naturalism.
+As an opportunity to escape the hectic city life in Denmark, they gathered here in Skagen, where life was simpler.
+They could rediscover the unspoiled nature and develop a more realistic painting style.
 Skagen now turned into a flourishing artists’ colony.
 Moreover, some of the newcomers decided to stay in Skagen more permanently.

-What in particular drew the artists to Skagen was the very special light up here – caused by the surrounding seas at the northern tip of Jutland – reinforcing the reflection of the sunlight.
+What in particular drew the artists to Skagen was the exceptional light up here – caused by the surrounding seas at the northern tip of Jutland – reinforcing the reflection of the sunlight.

-Just across the garden P.S.
-Krøyer’s studio can be found.
-It was here he painted a number of his fascinating works, one of these being the iconic picture Hip Hip Hurra.
-The motif was inspired by a lunch that the Ancher family held for the artists gathering in their garden in 1884, photographed by the German painter Fritz Stoltenberg.
+Just across the garden, P.S.
+Krøyer’s studio still exists.
+Here, he painted many of his fascinating works, e.g., the iconic picture Hip Hip Hurra.
+The motif was inspired by a lunch, which the Ancher family held for the artists gathering in their garden in 1884, photographed by the German painter Fritz Stoltenberg.

-In general the restaurant scene is diverse with a focus on seafood and Nordic cuisine.
+Generally, the restaurant scene is varied, although with a focus on seafood and Nordic cuisine.
 Popular places to go out in Skagen include De 2 Have, Skagen Bryghus, Pakhuset, Skagen Fiskerestaurant and Bodille’s Kro.

 Another site to visit is Ancher’s House at Markvej, former home of the Skagen Painters Michael, Anna Ancher and their daughter Helga.

-The house has been preserved in the way it looked when Anna died in 1935.
-After lying more or less untouched for many years, it was eventually restored as an art museum in 1967.
+The house has been preserved as it looked when Anna died in 1935.
+After lying more or less untouched for many years, it was restored as an art museum in 1967.

 Skagen features some beautiful and iconic lighthouses.

 The oldest remaining lighthouse in Skagen is the bascule light, Vippefyret.
-It was constructed in 1627, and excelled in being Denmark’s first bascule light consisting of an open-fire basket.
-When lit, it could be seen from afar.
+It was constructed in 1627 and excelled in being Denmark’s first bascule light, consisting of an open-fire basket.
+When lit, people could see it from afar.
 Today, it is revived every year on Midsummer’s Eve as part of the festivities.

 The White Lighthouse, designed by Philip de Lange in 1747, was initially fired by coal.
 Later, a lantern replaced the coal source of the brick lighthouse.